 Excelsior Peak lies within the Mount Baker-Snoqualmie National Forest and you will need a pass to park and hike (see below for details).
 The summit was the site of a lookout from about 1035 until 1969 although little remains of it now.
 What does remain are incredible views in one of the best areas in the Pacific Northwest.

 Getting ThereFrom Seattle, take I-5 north to Highway 542.
 Take Highway 542 east through Glacier, WA.
 If you are looking to do the easy route, go a little less than 2 miles east of Glacier, and turn left on Road 31, Canyon Creek Road.
 It is just after the Douglas Fir Campground.
 Take Road 31 for about 14 and 1/2 miles to a parking lot in a clearcut.
-(Report is that Canyon Creek Road is now closed unfortunately.
-Will update the page when more is known, thanks.)

 The south-facing route that goes up from Highway 542 starts about 8 miles east of Glacier at a small parking area with a trail sign across the road that reads Trail No. 670.

 To get to the longer ridgehike, take Highway 542 11.5 miles past Glacier to Service Road 3060 on the left somewhere between mileposts 45 and 46.
 Go left up this road to the end.
 Take the trail up 2.5 miles to Welcome Pass and go left on Trail 630.
 5 miles of ridgewalking gets you to the summit.

 Red TapeNorthwest Forest Pass required to park.

 When To ClimbMid-July through September.
 The easy trailhead is at 4277 feet so snow will linger here late.
 You can probably access the south route from Highway 542 in May though.

 CampingNear Canyon Creek Road #31 is Douglas Fir Campground.
 Nice sites and clean restrooms.